Online Training: Accommodating Students with Disabilities

 Testing Info for Faculty

-Measures to ensure the security of your tests include the development and implementation of strict policies for test handling and execution, individualized discussion with faculty regarding how the test will arrive at the DSS office and returned, and the immediate placement of tests in a locked file upon arrival.
+Measures to ensure the security of your tests include the development and implementation of strict policies for test handling and execution, individualized discussion with faculty regarding how the test will arrive at the DRC and returned, and the immediate placement of tests in a locked file upon arrival.
 We have also developed a mandatory training program for those hired to administer tests.

 As the instructor, you are to determine the method of test delivery that you are most comfortable with.
 Tests may be delivered in a sealed envelope by the student, the professor/instructor, or department designee.
 Your name, return address, phone number, the student’s name, course title, test date and time of class must be written on the front of the envelope.
 Any special instructions can be placed in the envelope.
 Tests cannot be mailed or faxed.
-Tests may be returned by DSS staff, or picked up by the professor/instructor or department designee.
-Please be advised that DSS will not fax or mail completed tests.
+Tests may be returned by the DRC staff, or picked up by the professor/instructor or department designee.
+Please be advised that the DRC will not fax or mail completed tests.

 Thank you for your assistance in providing accommodations for our students with disabilities.
 If you have any questions or concerns, please feel free to contact Amanda Foreman via email, or telephone at: 450-3613.